OrvilleChomer/vbMahjongg/README.md

 - *VBMahjongg.vbp* is the project file.
 - The *clsMahjongg.cls* VB class file contains the main game logic.
   - The `ShuffleTiles()` function is very interesting to me.
 It's logic provides a quick way to shuffle the contents of an array.
 Rewriting the core logic of this function in other programming languages could be a very useful piece of code indeed!
+A more generic name for the routine like: `shuffleArray()` would probably be good.
+-
 - The game had sound effect which could be heard by the code playing `wav` files.
   - There was no native way in VB to play wav files, so I used a Window API call to do it.
 This code was in a wrapper function called: `PlayWav()` which is in the *clsMahjongg.cls* file.
+You pass it the name of the `wav` file and it takes care of the rest!